eduardstan/xai_dl_logic/REFACTORING_PLAN.md

 **➡️ Step 4.1: Build the Pipeline Orchestrator and CLI**
 -   **Action:**
     1. Create `src/research_analysis/pipeline/orchestrator.py`.
-This will have a main `run_pipeline()` function that calls the three stage functions in order, passing data between them in memory and handling the creation of the timestamped output directory.
+This will have a main `run_pipeline()` function that imports and calls the three `run_stage_*` functions in order, handling the creation of the timestamped output directory and passing paths between stages.
     2. Create `src/research_analysis/main.py`.
 This will use `Typer` to create the CLI, with commands to run the full pipeline (`run-pipeline`) or individual stages.
     3. Update `pyproject.toml` to link the CLI entry point to this file.
 -   **Rationale:** This creates the final, user-facing application, providing a clean and powerful interface to the entire workflow.